 Gang-jong Development Finance PVT.
-LTD. (TibFin), an initiative of the Central Tibetan Administration, was incorporated on November 27, 2017 as an unlisted company registered with Registrar of Companies in the state of Himachal Pradesh, India.
+LTD. (TibFin), MISSION an initiative of the Central Tibetan Administration, was incorporated on November 27, 2017 as an unlisted Provide affordable capital, financial services, and financial literacy company registered with Registrar of Companies in the state of Himachal Pradesh, India.
 The registered office of the company is located at Gangchen Kyishong, Dharamsala.
 Gang-jong was granted the Certificate of registration from Reserve Bank of India (RBI) on 13th December 2018 to commence business as a non banking financial institutions without accepting public deposits.